cheminfo/hds/doc/guide.md

 }).then(hdsReady)
 ```

 You can see that `init` returns a `Promise`.
 This is the case for most of the asynchronous methods of HDS.
-If you are more familiar with the Node JS callback style, you cann also use it.

 ### 3. Define kinds